zbrkic/non-compos-mentis/site/_posts/2017-10-24-couchbase-kubernetes.md

   > What do you think is most needed to handle CB connection failure at startup?

   The answer is flippantly simple: Do not initialize CB connection at startup.
 When do we do it then?
 Umm, perhaps on the first request?
 That could work but the CB cluster and bucket opening are time-consuming operations, so unless we could tell the client "_hey you are the lucky one to make the first request; please wait while we get our s\*\*t together_", we needed to find another way.
 It is the right idea, but we need a better implementation.

-We want to decouple the CB initialization from the request thread, and if at any time during the request we find CB not initialized, we start the initialization process on a separate thread while immediately failing the CB request.
-We also want to attempt initialization during the application startup, on a separate thread of course, which if successful, will mean that the first request will find a CB connection ready to be used.
+  We want to decouple the CB initialization from the request thread, and if at any time during the request we find CB connection not initialized, we start the initialization process on a separate thread while immediately failing the CB request.
+We also want to attempt initialization during the application startup, on a separate thread of course, which if successful, means that the first request will find a CB connection ready to be used.
 However, if the initialization fails during the startup, we do not want hundreds or thousands of subsequent requests to flood the CB server; we need to throttle the traffic, as well as put a sleep time between failures, should there be any.
 We need _Hystrix_.

   Good thing is that the CB [Java client SDK](https://github.com/couchbase/couchbase-java-client) fully supports RxJava, and so does Hystrix, so they fit like peas in a pod.